TeamPiped/documentation/content/docs/architecture/index.md

 ---
-title: 'Architecture'
+title: "Architecture"
 weight: 4
-summary: What is Piped architectured?
+summary: How is Piped architectured?
 ---

-## What is Piped's architecture?
+## How is Piped's architecture?

 Piped has 3 components:

 -   A frontend in VueJS
 -   A backed in Java which uses NewPipeExtractor
 -   A proxy in Golang

 links: https://github.com/TeamPiped/Piped\, https://github.com/TeamPiped/Piped-Backend and, https://github.com/FireMasterK/http3-ytproxy

 ## Frontend

 -   Uses videojs
 -   Uses a router for a single page application.

 ## Backend

 -   Uses Java 11
 -   Uses the native HTTP client introduced in Java 9
 -   Uses netty-reactor to acheive maximum performance and a low footprint.
 -   Supports OpenJ9
 -   Each running instance should configure their own proxy, thus allowing multi-gigabit content delivery.
 -   Uses ~70-130 MB of ram. (on OpenJ9)

 # Proxy

 -   Uses Golang
 -   Has HTTP/2 support.
 (HTTP/3 is unstable in the current library)
 -   Low memory footprint and high throughput.
 -   Can be used to replace the proxy in various other frontends.

 # Server-Side Caching